 RECOMMENDED AS SECOND PROGRAM COURSE.
-Strategic Intelligence is an examination of the current structure, function, capabilities, and contributions of individual U.S. national intelligence community members.
-Students appraise the intelligence cycle, including an overview of the intelligence planning, collection, exploitation, analysis, production, and dissemination phases.
-A review is also made of intelligence oversight structures and restrictions on U.S. national intelligence community activities as prescribed by federal law, executive and agency directives, and the intelligence oversight system.
+This course examines the current structure, function, capabilities, and contributions of individual U.S. national intelligence community members.
+Students appraise the intelligence cycle by an overview of the intelligence planning, collection, exploitation, analysis, production, and dissemination phases.
+The course also evaluates the intelligence oversight system, the restrictions on national intelligence community activities prescribed by federal law, executive and agency directives.